2060-io/message-pickup-repository/packages/postgres/README.md

 ### Initializing the Repository

-To start using the PostgresMessagePickupRepository, initialize it with an agent and a callback function for retrieving connection information.
+To start using the `PostgresMessagePickupRepository`, initialize it with an agent and a callback function for retrieving connection information.

+Note that in this example, notification token is stored as a tag in connection records, so it is used to determine whether to create a Push notification callback or not for a given DIDComm connection.

 ```javascript
 const connectionInfoCallback = async (connectionId) => {